Legal Aid: An Essential Tool in Overdose Prevention

 - Ensure access to public benefits and healthcare for those in recovery.

 By funding legal aid, you are investing in a proven, life-saving approach to harm reduction.
-Join us in fighting the overdoes crisis at its root.
+Join us in fighting the overdoes crisis.